 - (1) Obtain a Claim form from their Health Insurance Representative or the Claims Administrator's website at www.healthadvantage-hmo.com. - (2) Complete the Employee portion of the form.
-ALL QUESTIONS MUST BE ANSWERED. - (3) Have the Physician complete the Provider's portion of the form.
-For Plan reimbursements, attach bills for services rendered.
+ALL QUESTIONS MUST BE ANSWERED. - (3) For Plan reimbursements, attach bills for services rendered.
 ALL BILLS MUST SHOW:

-Name of Plan

-Employee's name

-Name of patient

-Name, address, telephone number of the Provider of care

-Diagnosis

-Type of services rendered, with diagnosis and/or procedure codes

-Date of services
+Name of Plan Employee's name Name of patient Name, address, telephone number of the Provider of care Diagnosis Type of services rendered, with diagnosis and/or procedure codes Date of services Charges

-Charges